Weiyu-Kong/time-travelling-visualizer/README.md

 ## GUIDE

-To visualize your own training process, please refer to
+To visualize your own training process, please refer to SPEC.md

-[SPEC]: SPEC.md